controversial/reactjs.org/content/tutorial/tutorial.md

 >Tip
 >
 >This tutorial is designed for people who prefer to **learn by doing**.
-If you prefer learning concepts from the ground up, check out our [step-by-step guide](/docs/hello-world.html).
-You might find this tutorial and the guide complementary to each other.
+If you prefer learning concepts from the ground up, you might find the official [step-by-step guide](reactjs.org/docs/hello-world.html) helpful.
+This tutorial and the guide can also be taken as complementary to each other.

 The tutorial is divided into several sections: